adhar-io/adhar-console/README.md

 #### Update control plane URL

 The control plane port must be updated every time a cluster is created.
 Run the `kubectl cluster-info` command to get the control plane URL.
-Once you have your URL, update your `app-config.yaml` file at [this line](https://github.com/cnoe-io/backstage-app/blob/9ee3514e51c1a354b7fe85a90117faf8328bfa0b/app-config.yaml#L122).
+Once you have your URL, update your `app-config.yaml` file.

 For example: